DCSIL-summer-course/react-app/Readme.md

 webpack-dev-server --hot --inline
 ```

-That gives you automatic reloads & updates.
+When visiting `http://localhost:8080/` in your browser you should see a "Hello World!" message. `webpack-dev-server` provides automatic reloads & updates.

 ## ES6 modules & JSX